IBM/credit-risk-workshop-cpd/workshop/machine-learning-autoai/README.md

 * Scroll down to see the *Pipeline leaderboard*.
 The top performing pipeline is in the first rank.

 * The next step is to select the model that gives the best result and view its performance.
-In this case, Pipeline 4 gave the best result for our experiment.
+In this case, Pipeline 5 gave the best result for our experiment.
 You can view the detailed results by clicking the corresponding pipeline name from the leaderboard:

 ![pipeline leaderboard](../images/autoai/autoai-pipeline-leaderboard-topranked.png)

 * The model evaluation page will show metrics for the experiment, confusion matrix, feature transformations that were performed (if any), which features contribute to the model, and more details of the pipeline.
 Optionally, feel free to click through these views of the pipeline details.
+In order to deploy this model, click on the *`Save as`* button.

 ![Model evaluation](../images/autoai/autoai-toppipeline-details.png)

-* In order to deploy this model, click on the *`Save as`* button.
-On the next scren, select the `Model` option.
-Keep the default name or change it, add an optional description and tags, and click `Create` to save it.
+On the next screen, select the `Model` option.
+You can optionally change the name, add an optional description or tags, then click `Create` to save it.

 ![Save model](../images/autoai/autoai-pipeline-save-model.png)